Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Globe.}

-While we focus on the three countries mentioned above, the wage-setting practices prevalent in these countries represent institutional settings that are widespread across the globe.
+The wage-setting practices prevalent in these countries represent institutional settings that are widespread across the globe.
 As shown in Appendix Figure~\ref{fig:institutions_world}, most OECD and non-OECD countries in the ICTWSS database \citep{OECDVisser2023} can be categorized into one of the three wage-setting systems represented by the countries we consider.
-Despite such broad similarities in wage-setting systems, the ICTWSS database includes countries that differ along other dimensions, importantly, their level of economic development.
+Despite such broad similarities, the ICTWSS database includes countries that differ along other dimensions, importantly, their level of economic development.
 Although we emphasize that the examples of wage-setting constraints that we consider are prevalent around the globe, we do not argue that our evidence is directly applicable to other contexts.